Planning a visit to Carcassonne France? Here’s my guide to the top attractions and best things to do in the UNESCO-listed marvel.

 There are trinket shops galore in the old town of Carcassonne.
 You can get your own Lord of the Rings dagger or a silver plastic helmet.

-On my visit, I was also treated to a hefty cultural counterpoise to any niggling tourist gall -- the “Eccentric Concentric Circles” installation by Swiss artist Felice Varini.
+On a previous visit, I also treated to a hefty cultural counterpoise to any niggling tourist gall — the “Eccentric Concentric Circles” installation by Swiss artist Felice Varini.

 To celebrate the 20 year anniversary of Carcassonne’s designation as a UNESCO World Heritage site, the Carcassonne tourist board covered the medieval stones with an eye deceiving optical illusion of concentric yellow aluminum circles.